yehonatanblumenfeld/AirportSimolator/README.md

-* run npm install on client react app
+* run npm install on client app
 * start the Asp.Net server and the Console project
 * perform actions from the Console simolator